-What can I say about the City by the Bay?
-It’s very cool, and I mean that literally.
-After spending the last year and a half in the balmy tropics of Florida, San Francisco weather was a rude awakening.
+What can I say about San Francisco, California, aka, the City by the Bay?
+It's very cool, and I mean that both figuratively and literally.
+After spending the last year and a half in the balmy tropics of Miami, San Francisco weather was a rude awakening.

 San Francisco is very cold, don't let them kid you.

 Sure the sun shines a lot, but the air temperature is usually only 55-65 degrees out.
 So the minute you step into the shade, you freeze your ass off.
 While in the sun, you fry like an ant walking past a 6-year-old with a magnifying glass.

 It's usually cold in the morning while the fog burns off, then it's sunny all day until the fog rolls back in around 5pm.
 Then it drops like 150 degrees, and fast.
 The locals call it, “Nature's air-conditioning.”
 Hilarious.)

 The key to surviving San Francisco's stupid climate is wearing layers.
 You can't decide what to wear going by anything the weatherman says because they go way out on a limb and predict temperature ranges like “50-90 degrees.”
 Sure they're accurate, but what help is that?